WizardOhio24/label-pr-size-action/README.md

 To use this action, put this in your Github Workflows file:
 ```
 name: Add Size Label to PR
-# This workflow is triggered every time a PR is edited.
+# This workflow is triggered every time a PR is changed(opened/closed or code modifed).
 on:
   pull_request:
-    types: [edited]

 jobs:
   build: